Chris Puplick

-Christopher John Guelph Puplick AM (/ˈpʊplɪk/ PUUP-lik; born 13 May 1948) is a British-Australian politician, public servant and public intellectual.
+Christopher John Guelph Puplick AM (/ˈpʊplɪk/ PUUP-lik; born 13 May 1948) is an Australian former politician.
+He was a Senator for New South Wales from 1978 to 1981 and from 1984 to 1990, representing the Liberal Party.

-Career
+Early life

+Puplick was born on 13 May 1948 in London, England.
+He was the son of Elsie Nancy (née Liddaman) and Guelph Puplick.
+His father, a salesman and manager, was born in Hyderabad, British India.

+Puplick spent his early years in London and Cardiff, attending The Cathedral School, Llandaff, and Preston Manor County Grammar School.
+He and his family immigrated to Australia in 1962, settling in Sydney where he attended Manly Boys' High School.
+He went on to the University of Sydney, graduating Bachelor of Arts (Hons.) in 1968 and Master of Arts in 1969.

+Politics

-From 1975–78, Puplick was the federal president of the Young Liberals.
+Puplick joined the Young Liberal Movement in 1965 at the encouragement of Bill Wentworth.
+He was the federal president of the Young Liberals from 1975 to 1978.

+After leaving university, Puplick worked as a campaign director and press secretary for Wentworth.
+After the Coalition's defeat at the 1972 federal election he worked in the offices of Nigel Bowen, Bob Cotton and Peter Baume.
+He was a member of the state and federal executives of the party and was an unsuccessful preselection candidate for state seats in 1975 and 1978.

+Senate

 He was appointed to a casual vacancy in the Senate in July 1978, representing the Liberal Party of Australia, but was defeated at the 1980 election, completing his term in June 1981.

 He was returned to the Senate at the 1984 election.
 In the 1990 election, the Call to Australia party made the unusual choice of preferencing the Labor Party above the Liberal Party specifically to prevent Puplick's re-election; Puplick was not re-elected and his term finished in June 1990.

 After Parliament

 After leaving Parliament, Puplick was appointed President of the NSW Anti-Discrimination Board and NSW Privacy Commissioner.